kevroi/moldyn/README.md

 sbatch job-scripts/parent.sh
 ```
 This will submit a parent job to the SLURM scheduler, which will then submit the actual jobs to the scheduler, modifying the training hyperparameters with each job.
 The actual job is defined in `job-scripts/child.sh`.

+## Notes
+The initial model architecture for this package was based on the original e3x [documentation](https://e3x.readthedocs.io/stable/examples/md17_ethanol.html).